niia-coaching/silent-burnout-quizz/GOOGLE_SHEETS_SETUP.md

 ## What Data Gets Saved?

-When a user clicks "Commencer l'évaluation", this data is saved:
+When a user completes the assessment, this data is saved:

+### User Information
 | Column | Description | Example |
 |--------|-------------|---------|
 | firstName | User's first name | "Marie" |